 Important steps designed to assist you with the initial access to Oracle and password set up.

-You can reset your UMICH (Level-1) password yourself if you have previously provided account recovery contact information.
-If not, you can phone or chat with the ITS Service Center for help.
+You can reset your password yourself with your previously provided account recovery phone or email.
+If you have not set up account recovery, you can phone or chat with the ITS Service Center for help.

 You will be able to reset your forgotten UMICH (Level-1) password yourself if you set up account recovery information ahead of time.
-We can then send a password reset code to you via text or at the email address you provide if needed.
+We can then send a password reset code to you via text, phone call, or email.
 Newly sponsored people can set their initial UMICH password as long as their sponsorship administrator entered their current non-UMICH email address when setting up their sponsorship.

 Covers the process used by incoming students and employees to set up their own uniqname—the U-M user ID or user name used to access U-M digital resources, set up their UMICH password, and enroll in Duo two-factor authentication.